Fresh Fun Flavor

 As a Mom I've noticed all it takes is one minor distraction from a kiddo to leave me questioning whether I already added that spice or the salt, etc to my recipe.
 To avoid this, when I gather up all the spices I will need for the recipe, I remove all the lids.
 As I add in or measure out a spice I then replace the lid.
 This way if I hear, "Hey Mom!" in the middle of cooking I don't lose track of what I've already added.

-📋 FAQ's
+❓ FAQ's

 Is it necessary to drain the spinach?

 Yes, when frozen the water in the leaves expands and forms crystals resulting in a lot of excess water once thawed.
-Without draining and getting out as much of the moisture as possible it can result in a soggy dish.
+Without draining and getting out as much of the moisture as possible it can result in a soggy appetizer.
 Nobody wants soggy spinach balls, just nobody 😂.

 Can I use regular breadcrumbs?

-I would not recommend using regular bread crumbs for this recipe.
-The panko is what gives these little guys their signature crunchy exterior that regular breadcrumbs just wouldn't provide.
+You can, however, the panko is what gives these little guys their signature crunchy exterior that regular breadcrumbs just wouldn't provide.

 Can I use frozen pre-chopped onions?